vftiago/game-of-life/README.md

 ## Running the project locally

-To run the project, clone it, run `npm i`, and then run `npm start`.
-You should be able to see the game running on [http://localhost:5174](http://localhost:5174).
+To run the project, clone it, run `pnpm i`, and then run `pnpm start`.
+You should be able to see the game running on [http://localhost:5173](http://localhost:5173).

 ## Potential points of improvement